bglnelissen/slideToolkit/guides/INSTALL.OSX.md

 From now on, we asume your `brew` package manager is good to go.

-#### Step 4 - Install required libraries and packages using brew 🍺
+#### Step 4 - Install required libraries and packages using brew 🍺.
 We install most packages using brew.

 ```
 brew install automake wget jpeg libpng libtiff parallel openslide wmctrl
 ```

+#### Step 5 - Install `ImageMagick`.
-Uninstall previous installations of imagemagick first before we build it from source, and it with the extra libraries.
+Uninstall previous installations of `ImageMagick` first, before we build it from source.

 ```
 brew uninstall --ignore-dependencies imagemagick
 ```

-We are going to install and build from source ImageMagick 6.9.4-10.
+We are going to install and build from source `ImageMagick 6.9.4-10`.
+First we need to make a staging-directory, download and unzip the package.

 ```
 mkdir -p ~/usr